 Not only this, but you can also use a bushcraft knife for rote trimming, wood cravings, and cutting or tree limbs.
 You can say that these knives are durable, trustable, and flexible to use for anything.

-A few elements are common in bushcraft knives which I have detailed listed below:
+A few elements that are common in bushcraft knives which I have detailed listed below:

 Dimensions of blade: